 About the programme

-The Strategic People Programme: Preparing Business Leaders for the C-Suite programme is designed to allow New Zealand based executives, who may come from human resources or business unit leadership, to develop and update their people strategy in the context of their organisation’s corporate strategy.
+The Strategic People Programme: Preparing Business Leaders for the C-Suite programme is designed to allow New Zealand based leaders, who may come from human resources or business unit leadership, to develop and update their thinking and people practices in the context of their organisation’s corporate strategy.

 Programme take aways:

-- Knowledge and understanding of how the world is changing, what trends we are seeing in workforces and how work will change in the future;
+- Knowledge and understanding of how the world is changing, what trends we are seeing and how work will change in the future;

-- Knowledge of which companies and people are working on different aspects of the people challenges you are facing, and what they are learning from their work;
+- Knowledge of how companies and leading practitioners are solving the people challenges they are facing, and what they are learning from their work;

 This programme is designed for busy working professionals.
-It is a eight day programme set across four modules, held over four months.
+It is a 8-day programme set across four modules, held over 4 months.
 The majority of the programme will be held on-site at the University of Auckland Business School campus.